ethan-davies/OSiNT-info/README.md

 ```

 ## [OSiNT Industrys](https://osint.industries/)
 OSiNT Industrys is a website I highly reccomend.
 Just by using someones phone or email address you can gather a json file of data connected to that information.
 Click [here](https://osint.industries/) to use it!
+It's completly free to make an account and it scans over 200 websites!